miguel-porto/flora-on-server/README.md

 **This project is currently under "intense" development and is not usable as it stands now**

+## Managing checklists
+Still have to describe here the features and algorithms of the checklist module, all taking advantage of the graph data model.
+Meanwhile, check a live example of the [checklist capabilities here](http://flora-on.pt:8080/floraon/).

 ## Installation
 1. Download and install ArangoDB
 2. Install Tomcat